11207735/C_language/Exercices/README.md

-# 🚀 1337 Pool - C00 Exercises
+# 🚀 1337 Pool - DAYS Exercises

-Welcome to the **C00** exercises for the 1337 School Pool!
+Welcome to the **DAYS** exercises for the 1337 School Pool!
 This project focuses on **basic C programming**, including functions, conditions, and loops — the essential building blocks of writing your own code in C.

 ---